UMMS-Biocore/bootcamp/session1/session1.md

     $ ls /project/umw_biocore/class/
     class.html  class.R  data.tsv  funcs.R

-We will visit ls command later a couple of more time to learn about the size of a file or permissions, creation time, or owner of file or a directory.
+We will visit ls command later to learn about the sizes or permissions, creation times, or owner of the files or directories.

 ### Locating Applications and Software Packages
 Depending on the specific distribution, programs and software packages can be installed in various directories.
 In general, executable programs should live in the following directories